Fast-Track Your Debt Payoff: Advanced Tools and Smart Strategies

 Your Action Step

 Pick one tool from this episode and research it this week.
-Check your credit card issuer for balance transfer offers.
-Get a consolidation loan quote from your bank.
-Look at refinancing rates for your auto loan.
-Or identify one side-hustle opportunity that could add $500/month.
+Check for balance transfer offers.
+Get a consolidation quote.
+Look at refi rates.
+Or identify one side-hustle opportunity worth $500/month.
+Start with the one that fits and stack from there.

 Was this helpful?